pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

     $ chmod 400 ~/.ssh/pe-class-key.pem
     ```

-2. Setup an EC2 instance IAM role:
+3. Setup an EC2 instance IAM role:

+   a.
+On IAM console, create a role for EC2 use case.
+Name it `pe-service-instance-role`.
+And, attach following permission policy: [_pe-service-instance-role_policy.json](lib/_pe-service-instance-role_policy.json) to this role.

 3. Setup a Lambda IAM role:
 4. Create the demo Cloud Formation stack:
 5. Initialize the demo TiDB Cluster: